729149195/Gestalt_VIS_SVG/Readme.md

 # PatternSight: A Perceptual Grouping Effectiveness Assessment Approach for Graphical Patterns in Charts
+> This project is under continuous improvement.
+The last update was on July 14, 2025.
 ## How to Run the Code

 ### Frontend Setup